laurarnichols/defectCrossSectionsDocs/index.md

 * plane-wave grid
 * pseudopotential

-See the [`Export`][calculations_export] page for more details on how to run the `Export` code and what outputs to expect.
+See the [VASP and Export][vasp-and-export] page for more details on how to run the `Export` code and what outputs to expect.

 ## Energy tabulation

-There are difference energies used in different parts of the theory.
+There are multiple different energies used in different parts of the theory.
 Instead of calculating the different energies in different places, the `EnergyTabulator` code is used to gather the energy information from the exported data from the various systems and tabulate all of the needed energies for use in the `TME` and `LSF` codes.
 See the [`EnergyTabulator`][calculations_energy-tabulator] page for more details.

 ## Phonons and phonon post-processing

 The phonon eigenvectors and frequencies are needed to determine how the electronic-transition energy is dissipated into each of the phonon modes.
-It is assumed that eigenvectors and frequencies of the phonons in the initial and final relaxed positions are the same.
-Consequently, it does not matter which equilibrium positions are used for the phonon calculations; however, it is recommended to use the ground electronic state of the system for faster convergence of the phonon calculations.
+It is assumed that frequencies of the phonons in the initial and final charge states are the same, but the eigenvectors may change.
+Consequently, it is best to use the final-charge-state phonons.
+However, it may be okay to use the ground electronic state of the system for faster convergence of the phonon calculations.
+The atoms should be in the initial relaxed positions either way.

 The phonon post-processing code (`PhononPP`) is then used to generate positions shifted along each eigenvector (needed for the first-order matrix element) and the Huang-Rhys factor (needed for distributing the energy across the modes in the `LSF` code). `PhononPP` is currently set up to read the required information in the form of the `mesh.yaml` output by `Phonopy`.